Skip to main content

 Data centre construction across India races to meet surging enterprise AI demand

-The hybrid deployment model dominates, with 63% of Indian organisations using a mix of on-premise and cloud infrastructure for AI workloads.
-This reflects both the need for data sovereignty, particularly in banking and government sectors, and the practical reality that some AI workloads perform better and cost less when run on local hardware.
+Hybrid deployment dominates, with 63% of Indian organisations using mixed on-premise and cloud infrastructure for AI workloads.
+This reflects data sovereignty requirements in banking and government sectors, plus the practical reality that some AI workloads perform better and cost less on local hardware.

-For all the bullish numbers, the execution gap remains real.
-Across Asia-Pacific, fewer than one-third of organisations have successfully scaled AI beyond individual departments.
-The challenge is not buying AI tools.
-It is integrating them into workflows, training workers to use them effectively, and measuring results in ways that justify continued investment.
+Despite bullish investment numbers, execution gaps persist.
+Across Asia-Pacific, fewer than one-third of organisations successfully scale AI beyond individual departments.
+The challenge extends beyond purchasing AI tools to integrating them into workflows, training workers effectively, and measuring results that justify continued investment.

 "Governance, risk, and compliance jumped 12 spots to become the top CIO priority in 2026.
 That tells you something important: enterprises have moved past the excitement phase and are now dealing with the hard problems of deploying AI responsibly at scale." - Lenovo CIO Playbook 2026

-• Data quality and governance remain the largest technical barriers, with most Indian enterprises still working to consolidate fragmented data across legacy systems.
+• Data quality and governance remain the largest technical barriers, with most Indian enterprises consolidating fragmented data across legacy systems

-• Regulatory clarity is improving but uneven, with India's forthcoming Digital India Act expected to provide clearer guidelines for enterprise AI deployment.
+• Regulatory clarity improves but remains uneven, with India's forthcoming Digital India Act expected to provide clearer enterprise AI guidelines

 How much are Indian companies spending on AI in 2026?

-Indian enterprise AI budgets are growing 19% year on year in 2026, the highest rate in Asia-Pacific.
-Generative AI accounts for 43% of implementation spending, with agentic AI and AI infrastructure making up most of the remainder.
+Indian enterprise AI budgets grow 19% year on year in 2026, the highest rate in Asia-Pacific.
+Generative AI accounts for 43% of implementation spending, with agentic AI and infrastructure comprising the remainder.

 What return are companies getting from AI investment?

-Across Asia-Pacific, organisations report an average anticipated return of 2.8x on AI investment, meaning $2.85 back for every $1 spent.
-Indian enterprises focused on productivity rather than headcount reduction report returns up to 3x higher.
+Across Asia-Pacific, organisations report an average anticipated return of 2.8x on AI investment.
+Indian enterprises focusing on productivity rather than headcount reduction report returns up to 3x higher.

-Large IT services firms like Infosys, Wipro, and TCS are both building and deploying AI.
-Conglomerates like Reliance and Tata Group are embedding AI across operations from telecommunications to steel manufacturing.
+Large IT services firms like Infosys, Wipro, and TCS build and deploy AI simultaneously.
+Conglomerates including Reliance and Tata Group embed AI across operations from telecommunications to steel manufacturing.

-The AIinASIA View: The 99% figure is impressive, but the real story is the 2.8x return number.
-Indian enterprises are not just spending on AI because everyone else is.
-They are seeing measurable returns that justify scaling further.
-The talent gap, 650,000 professionals against a need for over 1 million, is the binding constraint.
-Every data centre Microsoft and AWS builds in India is useless without the people to build and run the AI systems inside it.
-The companies that solve the talent pipeline, not just the infrastructure pipeline, will define India's AI decade.
+The AIinASIA View: The 99% adoption figure impresses, but the 2.8x return number tells the real story.
+Indian enterprises aren't spending on AI because competitors are, they're seeing measurable returns justifying further scaling.
+The talent gap of 650,000 professionals against a need for over one million represents the binding constraint.
+Every data centre Microsoft and AWS builds means nothing without people to build and run the AI systems inside.
+Companies solving the talent pipeline, not just infrastructure, will define India's AI decade.
+We expect consolidation among enterprises struggling to find qualified teams.

 What did you think?